mrdvt92/perl-Imager/README.md

 ## To build

-Ensure that giflib-devel and t1lib-devel are NOT installed
+Ensure that giflib-devel and t1lib-devel are NOT installed.
+I build on CentOS 7 and push to RedHat 7 so this is really only a concern for those of us who have crazy environments.